engity-com/bifroest/docs/reference/auditlog/remote-targets/sftp.md

 Inline OpenSSH `known_hosts` entries used to verify the server host key.

 <<property("knownHostsFile", "File Path", "../../data-type.md#file-path", heading=3)>>
-An explicit OpenSSH `known_hosts` file used to verify the server host key (maximum 16 MiB).
-Bifröst never implicitly reads user or system `known_hosts` files. `knownHosts` and `knownHostsFile` can be used together.
-The file is snapshotted during target preparation; changing it requires restarting the target to take effect.
+Explicit OpenSSH `known_hosts` file (maximum 16 MiB).
+Bifröst never reads user or system files implicitly.
+It can be combined with `knownHosts`; changes require a target restart.

 <<property("acceptAllHostKeys", "bool", default=False, heading=3)>>
 Disables server host-key verification.
 This cannot be combined with `knownHosts` or `knownHostsFile` and should only be used in controlled test environments.